 I've read a number of books that attempt to describe the glory of the gospel in a paragraph.
 I've read others that relegate it to a chapter.
 Paul Washer has been a faithful preacher of the gospel for decades.
 He gives the gospel the breadth and depth it deserves.
 Even still, Washer understands that he is only scratching the surface of this glorious truth.

 I've read each book, in their entirety, more than once.
-I appreciate the short chapters because the depth of information and the glory of what is being discussed make it difficult for me to take more than a chapter or two in any one sitting.
+I appreciate the short chapters.
+The depth of information and the glory of what is being discussed make it difficult for me to take more than a chapter or two in any one sitting.
 This is not a book to breeze through.
 It is a book to meditate on with your open Bible nearby.

 This is the reason Washer wrote these books in the first place.
 Washer states in the preface of the series, "One of the greatest crimes committed by this present Christian generation is its neglect of the gospel, and it is from this neglect that all our other maladies spring forth."
 I believe that Washer's assessment is correct.